 Upon arrival, first responders found Dickinson trapped between the vehicle and the east side of the building at the drive-thru payment window.
 He was transported to CHI St. Francis Emergency Room, where he was pronounced dead.
 His next of kin has been notified.

 A McDonald’s employee was injured while attempting to help Dickinson during the incident.
-The employee entered through the passenger side of the vehicle in an effort to assist the trapped man.
-The worker was taken to the hospital by ambulance and is expected to recover from the injuries sustained during the rescue attempt.
+The employee entered through the passenger side of the vehicle to assist the trapped man.
+The worker was taken to the hospital by ambulance.

-The Grand Island Police Department Accident Reconstruction Team responded to assist with the investigation and reconstruction of the scene.
+The Grand Island Police Department Accident Reconstruction Team responded to assist with the investigation and scene reconstruction.
 The specialized unit worked to document the circumstances surrounding the fatal incident.
-The scene was cleared at 12:35 p.m., approximately two hours after emergency responders first arrived.
+The scene was cleared at 12:35 p.m.

 The McDonald’s restaurant remained open after the incident, continuing operations despite the tragedy that had occurred just hours earlier.

 Dickinson had faced significant medical challenges in recent years.
 His right leg was amputated in 2021, and he was subsequently fitted with a prosthetic limb.
-His daughter, Bridget Wright, had previously documented his recovery and rehabilitation process.
+His daughter, Bridget Wright, wrote on Facebook that he was equipped with a prosthetic and re-learned how to walk after the amputation.

-Family members mourned Dickinson’s sudden death, remembering him as a devoted family man who demonstrated his love through actions and was always willing to help those close to him when it mattered most.
+On a GoFundMe page created to help with funeral expenses, family members remembered Dickinson as a devoted family man who demonstrated his love through actions and was always willing to help those close to him when it mattered most.
 They described him as a skilled mechanic who took pride in his work and possessed a natural gift for fixing what was broken.

 Drive-thru accidents, while rare, can occur when customers attempt to reach payment or pickup windows from their vehicles.
 The tragedy highlights the unexpected dangers that can arise during routine activities.

-The incident occurred just before 10:30 a.m. during what would typically be a busy breakfast period at the fast-food restaurant on 2nd Street.
+The incident occurred just before 10:30 a.m. at the fast-food restaurant on 2nd Street.
 The McDonald’s location serves as a popular stop for residents and travelers in the Grand Island area.

 Dickinson’s family reflected on the sudden loss, noting that though his life was cut short, his love, loyalty, and kindness will continue to live on in the hearts of family and friends.
 They expressed that he will be dearly missed and always remembered by those who knew him.